rklymentiev/py-for-neuro/chapters/chapter1.md

 <codeblock id="01_05">

-Now you want to combine three conditions at the same time.
+* now you need to combine three conditions at the same time.
 Note, that `&` operator has a greater precedence over the `|` operator.
-Consider brackets `()` to make sure your conditions are being checked in the right order.
+Use brackets `()` to make sure your conditions are being checked in the right order;

-You can learn more about the operators' precedence [here](https://docs.python.org/3/reference/expressions.html#operator-precedence).
+* you can learn more about the operators' precedence [here](https://docs.python.org/3/reference/expressions.html#operator-precedence).

 </codeblock>